-ITM SNC supports concurrent X.25- and OSI-based communications with NEs.
+ITM SNC supports concurrent X.25 OSI-based and OSI over TCP/IP communications with NEs.
 Depending on the NE types, the communications can be either via X.25 or through OSI-LAN (but not both at the same time, to the same subnetwork).